 Babies, toddlers, young children, teenagers, and adults alike, can all learn to fall asleep without the help of food or drink.

-Encouraging this feed and sleep behavior can lead to obesity, and its been proven time and time again, especially in the good ole’ US of A. Kids are found, more often than not, staying up late, eating all sorts of terrible foods, than sleeping soundly in their beds.
+Encouraging this feed and sleep behavior can lead to obesity, and its been proven time and time again, especially in the USA.
+More often than not, kids are found staying up late, eating all sorts of terrible foods, than sleeping soundly in their beds.
 Try to implement a healthy diet like banting?
-How they function during the day is beyond me, and you will find they will resort to eating during the day again to just stay alert and awake.
+How they function during the day is beyond me, and you will find they will resort to eating during the day again just to stay alert and awake.

 A vicious cycle is then created and one that is hard to break.

 I’m so sick!

-Sleep is also responsible for healing our bodies, and as a growing child, this is so very vital.
+Sleep is also responsible for healing our bodies, and as a growing child, this is so vital.
 Your body produces proteins that assist in warding off viruses and illnesses, and these are secreted at night when sleeping.
-A survey showed that people, not just kids, who got less sleep than others, in the same age category, were more often ill.
+A survey showed that people, not just kids, who got less sleep than others in the same age category were more often ill.

 Think about when you get a cold or body flu.
 Your body is achy, and all you want to do is sleep.
 It is your body’s way of telling you that it needs to rejuvenate itself, and sleep is the way.